 As shown below from the Outskirts Press website, the promotional postcard is a common piece of paraphernalia that writers can buy.

-The frequently inept and dishonest Outskirts says: "Postcards are the most effective direct mail piece" and sells them for the equivalent of 50 cents each.
+The frequently inept and dishonest Outskirts says: "Postcards are the most effective direct mail piece" and sells 500 for $329, raised from the previous $249.
+The new price is the equivalent of 66 cents each.
+YIKES.

 The self-pub websites are generally vague about where the cards should be sent.
-However, "Christian" self-pubco Xulon press says, "Now you can mail a full-color postcard about your book to family, friends, bookstores, and more!" -- but doesn't provide pricing online without a user name and password.
+However, "Christian" self-pubco Xulon press says, "Now you can mail a full-color postcard about your book to family, friends, bookstores, and more!"—but doesn't provide pricing online.

 Sending postcards to bookstores is probably a waste of money, as is sending them to your friends, former landladies and distant cousins, or ordering postcards to push a novel or poetry book.